Artixcore/medicalerp/docs/deployment/README.md

 - Redis on port 6379
 - MongoDB on port 27017
 - RabbitMQ on port 5672 (management UI on 15672)
+- Kong API Gateway on port 8000 (Admin API on 8001)
+- Prometheus on port 9090

 ### 3. Run Database Migrations